-Program options are available in Phoenix (32 admits per cohort) and Tucson (66 admits per cohort).
+Program options are available in Phoenix and Tucson.
 You may choose Tucson only, Tucson preferred, Phoenix only or Phoenix preferred on your application.
 Location preference is assigned based on admission rank.

 Coursework and Schedule

 The 15-month MEPN program is a full-time program with a highly demanding schedule.
 Students start coursework in May and end in August of the following year.
 It is strongly recommended to avoid working while in the program as the full-time, master's level coursework and clinical rotations often require more than 40 hours a week to complete.

 Phoenix cohorts take courses at the University of Arizona Phoenix Biomedical Campus located at 7th Street and Van Buren in Phoenix, AZ, and participate in clinical work in the surrounding Phoenix-metro area.
 Students interested in the Phoenix option should attend an Application Workshop in Tucson: call (520) 626-3808 or email email@example.com.

 Completion of College of Nursing prerequisite courses with a grade of C or better in each course.

 Minimum of a 3.0 GPA for prerequisite courses (40% of the admission score) required for admission eligibility.

 Minimum of a 3.0 GPA for the last 60 units completed (20% of the admission score) required for admission eligibility.

 The last 60 units taken is based on the grades earned in your most recent 60 semester-equivalent units of college or graduate level coursework taken at regionally accredited institutions - excluding coursework taken as part of a professional degree (i.e.- JD, MD, DO, DDS, etc.)

 To calculate, start with your most recent coursework and count backwards 60 units; if 60 units is in the middle of a semester, include the entire semester in which you reached 60 units.